Kirill Panchenko

 Kirill Viktorovich Panchenko (Кирилл Викторович Панченко; born 16 October 1989) is a Russian football coach and a former player who played as a second striker.
-He is an assistant coach with Dynamo-2 Moscow.
+He is the manager of Dynamo-2 Moscow.

 Club career

 On 25 June 2013, Panchenko signed with Tom Tomsk.
 A year later, in July 2014, Panchenko signed for reigning Russian Premier League champions CSKA Moscow on a five-year contract.
 Upon signing for CSKA, Panchenko played in the shirt number 11 until Steven Zuber left the club, then he took number 8.

 On 16 June 2016, he was loaned to Dynamo Moscow for the 2016–17 season.
 On 23 February 2017, Dynamo announced they have agreed on terms with Panchenko and will activate the buy-out clause to gain his full rights after the loan deal expires at the end of the season.
 CSKA confirmed the permanent transfer on 23 May 2017.

 On 6 August 2020, he signed with Tambov for the term of 3 years, with an option to terminate the contract early in case of Tambov's relegation from the Russian Premier League.

 On 11 October 2020 he moved to Arsenal Tula on a two-year contract.

 On 28 December 2024, Panchenko left Khimki by mutual consent.